-The DECC procurement strategy has information on how we purchase goods and services.
+The DECC Procurement Strategy explains how we purchase goods and services.

 Transparency in procurement

-Details of our tender and contract documents can be found on the Contracts Finder website.
+Details of our tender and contract documents are on the Contracts Finder website.

-All procurements that exceed the EU Public Procurement Directives thresholds (currently set at £111,676) are advertised in TED (Tenders electronic daily), the supplement to the Official Journal of the European Union (OJEU) via a contract notice, unless an existing framework is used.
+All procurements that exceed the EU Public Procurement Directives thresholds (currently set at £111,676) and which are required to be advertised in the Official Journal of the European Union (OJEU) are advertised in TED (Tenders Electronic Daily), the supplement to OJEU via a contract notice, unless an existing framework is used.

 Find out about our publication scheme.

 Selling to DECC

 All of our contracts are awarded by competition between potential suppliers, unless there is a very compelling justification under the EU procurement rules as to why competition cannot be used.

-Where required DECC contracts in the relevant categories are advertised in the TED in line with our obligation under the EU Procurement Directives.
+Where required DECC contracts in the relevant categories are advertised in the TED, in line with our obligation under the EU Procurement Directives.
 In some cases we also issue Prior Information Notices (PINs), which describe contracts that will be formally advertised in the near future.
-Contracts may also be advertised on the Contracts Finder website where required under the Public Contracts Regulations 2015.
+Contracts are also advertised on the Contracts Finder website where required under the Public Contracts Regulations 2015.